-The European (EASA) Private Pilot’s Licence
+The UK Private Pilot’s Licence (PPL)

-The final section consists of preparation and rehearsal for the PPL skill test.
+The Final Section: Consists of preparation and rehearsal for the PPL skill test.
 All manoeuvres are reviewed during this phase and the candidate’s proficiency is raised to the standard required for the PPL flight test.

 Other Things to Consider

 All training takes place in a Cessna 152 (2 seater) or a PA 28(4 seater) according to your preference and comprises of :

 Payment at CFS Flight Traning Nottingham (CFS Nottingham) can be on a pay-as-you-go basis ( i.e. by the hour ) or you can pay in instalments and pay from time to time when you have used up your credit.
 It is up to you.
 The only upfront payment is an annual membership of £100.

 The time it takes to complete a course varies from individual to individual.
 Remember that the 45-hour figure is a minimum required by the Civil Aviation Authority.
 Not many people manage to get their license in the minimum hours.
 Normally it takes between 50/55 hours depending on how often you fly.
 The more frequently and regularly you are flying the less time it will take you to learn.
 So allow for this in your budgeting.

 Other costs to take into account when working out your budget are

 - Books for Ground school study.
 We can help you with the selection of these and provide starter packs.

 - Headsets - CFS is happy to loan headsets (free of charge) to students, but we recommend that you purchase your own.
 Headsets vary tremendously in price from £70.00 to £600+.
 A good set will cost around £150.00.